 Irma is going to test how well insurers have priced risk, Schauble says, and the supplemental data from geospatial sources can help carriers lay the groundwork.

-"Florida is the biggest intersection of value and peril on earth," he explains. "that's one of the things cape and others can help with. someone might have bought a house 15 years ago and it was a certain price, and it didn't have solar panels and a pool and a glass enclosure in the back.
+"Florida is the biggest intersection of value and peril on earth," he explains.
+"That's one of the things Cape and others can help with.
+Someone may have purchased a house 15 years ago and it was a certain price, and it didn't have solar panels and a pool and a glass enclosure in the back.
 Did the insurance company know that?
-The live dynamic updating is crucial."take a
+The live dynamic updating is crucial."

 For properties that do take a hit, geospatial imagery will help insurers recognize faster what characteristics led to what damage, Schauble adds.